 The aquaculture industry can play an important role in helping to restore estuaries, and TNC is working around the world in partnership with shellfish farmers to better understand and maximize the ecological services their industry can provide.
-In Massachusetts, the underwater cameras deployed by TNC and partners from May through October at two local oyster farms will capture video of the farming gear they are using.
-The video will be analyzed by researchers to determine how other marine species may be benefitting from the oyster farms.
+In Massachusetts, the underwater cameras deployed by TNC and partners from May through October at two local oyster farms captured video of the farming gear they are using.
+The video is now being analyzed by researchers to determine how other marine species, like fish and crustaceans, may be benefitting from the oyster farms.

-Building on a research program in place in Connecticut since 2017, the collaboration will provide a broad regional picture of potential aquaculture infrastructure benefits.
-"We've heard from oyster growers for many years that they see lots of fish swimming in and around their gear," said NOAA Milford Lab researcher Julie Rose.
+Building on a research program that has been in place in Connecticut since 2017, the collaboration will provide a broad regional picture of potential aquaculture infrastructure benefits.
+"We've heard from oyster growers for many years that they see lots of fish swimming in and around their gear," says NOAA Milford Lab researcher Julie Rose.
 "It's very exciting to have research projects in multiple states collecting scientific data to investigate these reports."